Public-Environmental-Data-Partners/zenodo-deposit/README.md

 }
 ```

-The DOI is in the `.metadata.prereserve_doi.doi` field.
+The DOI is in the `.metadata.doi` field.

 ---